Unity vs Unreal Engine for XR Development: Which One Is Better?

 Myth: Unity is good for mobile VR/AR

-Truth: Unity is good for both cross platform solutions and complex XR projects alike (e.g. entire Audi logistics and car configurator training is created within Unity3D platform)
+Truth: Unity is good for both cross platform solutions and complex XR projects alike (e.g. entire Audi logistics and car configurator training is created within Unity3D platform).
+Or check out Circuit Stream's VR Training Simulation Case Study of INVISTA.

 What about Unreal Engine?